 Investing in a comfortable, ergonomically sound and well equipped home office may increase productivity, comfort and wellbeing.
 However all purchases should be reasonable in cost.
 Investing in a lazyboy with a built-in fridge may be questioned by Revenue.

 The requirement for telephone and internet connection is standard when working from home.

-The amount you can claim as tax relief however depends on your business vs personal usage.
-As a general rule of thumb, the following percentages are accepted by Revenue as being reasonable:
+As a general rule of thumb, the following percentages are typically accepted by Revenue as being reasonable:

-- Mobile telephone bills and handset – 50%
+- Mobile telephone bills and phone handset – 50%

-If any of the above are dedicated specifically for business use, with minimal private usage, 100% may be claimed as tax relief.
+If any of the above are dedicated specifically for business use, with minimal private usage, up to 100% may be claimed as tax relief.

 Electricity and Heating Costs

 For most, working from home on a continuous basis will significantly increase their home electricity and/or heating bills.

 The amount which may be claimed should represent the additional cost arising due to you working from home.
 The two methods of calculating what costs are:

 A huge number of people are now working from home, either fully or partially, and this looks set to continue for a long time to come for many.
 If you are one of these individuals, you can claim an amount of €3.20 for each day you are working from home.
 This flat rate allowance was created to provide tax relief on the cost of heating and electricity.
 The benefit of an E-Workers claim is that it’s very easy to calculate the relief due; simply multiply the number of days worked at home by €3.20.